Doctor of Physical Therapy

 Structural or Anatomical Kinesiology 3

-• Supply three strong letters of recommendation regarding potential to complete the program and personal compatibility with physical therapy as a profession.
-At least one letter must be from a physical therapist.
+Letters of recommendation are required from three individuals who personally know the applicant and their abilities.
+At least one letter must be from a licensed physical therapist.
+Instructors of basic science coursework, health professionals, or employers are suggested for the other two.
 Letters must be submitted through PTCAS by the application deadline.

 Application Process

-1. The Centralized Physical Therapy Application (PTCAS), and
+1. The Physical Therapy Centralized Application Service (PTCAS), and

 2. The UCSF Supplemental Physical Therapy Application.

 Following a preliminary evaluation, a selection of applicants will be invited to interview.
 The interview is a required part of the application process.
-Following an interview and an assessment of writing skills, 50 students will be accepted for admission to the physical therapy program.
+Following the interview, 50 students will be accepted for admission to the physical therapy program.
 Once accepted into the program, students will then complete an online application for admission to SF State.

 Written English Proficiency Requirement